PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

-1. If we have the employees, contractors, corporate affiliates, or Data Processors outside of the EEA, and we transfer Personal Data to them for the processing, the Privacy Manager must make sure Playform takes all necessary and appropriate safeguards in accordance with Data Protection Laws.
+1. If we have the employees, contractors, corporate affiliates, or Data Processors outside of the EEA, and we transfer Personal Data to them for the processing, the Privacy Manager must make sure PlayForm takes all necessary and appropriate safeguards in accordance with Data Protection Laws.

-2. The Privacy Manager must assess the safeguards available and propose to the Playform’s management the appropriate safeguard for each international transfer.
+2. The Privacy Manager must assess the safeguards available and propose to the PlayForm’s management the appropriate safeguard for each international transfer.
 The following regimes apply to the transfers of Personal Data outside of the EU: